rimelek/iputil/docs/testing.rst

 - :code:`./php/bin/php-all.sh`: A special interpreter which runs the command with each custom PHP interpreter.
   Using this script you can see the test result for each PHP version where the test suite name contains the version number.
-- :code:`./php/bin/phpunit.php`: This PHP script runs inside the container of the PHP interpreter and changes some of the parameters which was not handled in :code:`php.sh`.
-It is responsible for downloading a compatible version of PHPUnit as a PHP Archive (phar).
+- :code:`./php/bin/phpunit.php`: This PHP script runs inside the container of the PHP interpreter and generates some of the parameters which was not handled in :code:`php.sh`.
+It is also responsible for downloading a compatible version of PHPUnit as a PHP Archive (phar).